metapolator/canola/notes/knots.md

 ## Joints vs knots

 One characteristic of a pen-stroke is its expansion  parallel to its skeleton line.
 This means a stroke always grows from the center to left and right.
 In some cases we can recalculate and compensate the joints or we can pin them to another location.
 The problem with pinning the center to somewhere else is the deformation of the skeleton itself.
-So far with RedPill, pining a left point to another left point is not so trivial as we can not use recursion and we cannot store coordinates.
+So far with RedPill, pining a left point to another left point is not so trivial as we can not use recursion (referring to the origin) and we cannot store coordinates.

 ![image](joint-e.png)